-Accurate measurement of employee exposure to hazardous noise is essential.
-Conducting noise surveys using 3M Detection Solutions can help you identify who is at risk, determine who needs to be included in your program and select the proper controls and protective equipment to help reduce the risks.
+An effective hearing conservation program begins with measurement.
+Accurate measurement of an employee's exposure to hazardous noise is essential.
+A noise assessment (also known as survey) can help identify workers at risk, determine who needs to be included in your program, and select the proper noise control measures and appropriate hearing protectors to help reduce these risks.

 Certain operations and machinery create high noise levels.
 But do they have to?
 Equipment and processes can be designed or altered to be quieter, reducing the number of employees in your conservation program.

-Hearing protectors play an important role in hearing conservation.
-They must be comfortable, fit properly and provide adequate protection for the environment.
-Compatibility with other PPE and the workers’ ability to communicate must also be considered.
-Including individual fit testing of earplugs and earmuffs in your program can help you educate your employees on the importance of hearing protection and validate the Personal Attenuation Rating (PAR) achieved by each worker.
+Hearing protectors play an important role in your hearing conservation program.
+They must be comfortable, worn correctly, provide adequate protection, and worn throughout the period of exposure to noise.
+Compatibility with other PPE and the workers' ability to communicate without removing their hearing protectors must also be considered.
+3M recommends conducting individual fit-testing of earplugs and earmuffs to help educate workers on the importance of hearing protection, and validate the Personal Attenuation Rating (PAR) for each individual.

-Keeping confidential, accurate and up-to-date records of noise surveys, actions taken, instrument calibrations, audiometric tests, attenuation ratings and training helps you manage and audit your program.
-And helps protect your company and your employees in the long run.
+Keeping confidential, accurate and up-to-date records of noise assessments, actions taken, instrument calibrations, audiometric tests, attenuation ratings and training helps you manage and audit your program.
+It also helps protect your company and your workers in the long run.

-Make sure your hearing conservation program is working with regular program evaluations that include employee feedback, responsibility reviews and cost analysis.
-This will identify trends, magnify problem areas and drive improvement.
+Ensure your hearing conservation program is working with regular program evaluations that include workers' feedback, responsibility reviews, and cost analysis.
+This will identify trends, magnify problem areas, and drive improvement.

-As you explore the seven elements of occupational hearing conservation you will find information and resources in each of these categories:
+As you explore the seven elements of occupational hearing conservation in this program, you will find information and resources in each of these categories:

 • Key Takeaways – Important points on each topic

 • Getting Started–Steps to implementing each of the program elements

 • Requirements – A summary of what employers must do to comply with applicable regulations